Hex – The Legend of the Towers

 Hex – The Legend of the Towers is a walkthrough dark ride experience at Alton Towers.
-The ride is based on an interpretation of the local legend of the Chained Oak Tree and is set within the restored ruins of the Towers themselves.
+The ride is based on an interpretation of the local legend of the Chained Oak Tree and is set within restored areas of the Alton Towers house itself.
 It is narrated by the actor Jim Carter.

 Description

 Hex tells the story of the Chained Oak Tree, a legend based around the towers themselves.
 The story has been a local legend for hundreds of years.

 The legend says that the 15th Earl of Shrewsbury was cursed by an old beggarwoman to suffer a death in the family every time a branch fell from the old oak tree.
 Hex's version embellishes the end of the 'original' tale with the Earl experimenting on one of the fallen branches in a vault deep within the Towers themselves, and it is this vault, with its entrance bricked up behind a bookcase, that has supposedly been sealed up for two centuries and only recently discovered during renovation work.
 This is explained in several scenes during the experience.

-This attraction was closed for the duration of the 2016 season, but underwent repairs in the winter before reopening in 2017.
+This attraction was closed for the duration of the 2016 season, but reopened in 2017 with some minor updates.
 The ride spent most of the 2022 season closed, due to severe technical issues.
-It re-opened in September 2022.

-Ride experience
+The same happened in the 2023 season, with the ride shutting a few weeks after opening day.
+The parks divisional director Bianca Sammut confirmed on 1 August 2023 that Hex would remain closed throughout the 2023 season and later announced its reopening later in 2024, after engineering works and updates to the show.